nikita2899/nikita2899/README.md

 - 👋 Hi, I’m Nikita
 - I’m a Front-end web developer and I have a 2 year experience working in ReactJS
-- I am currently learning back-end web development using node.js
-- I’m looking to collaborate on Front-end web development projects
+- I’m looking to collaborate on web development projects
 - 📫 You can reach me at my e-mail: nikitakojabe98@gmail.com

 <!---